 I’m someone who usually dresses semi-casual so this wood watch was perfect for my wardrobe.
 Since it’s handmade from natural elements, I would advise care when washing your hands or doing any kind of physical activity.
 But for every day, it has become something I reach for constantly.
 It won’t be replacing my more timeless Fossil or elegant Tag Huer watches anytime soon but it is a good addition to my collection.

 The same goes for Zee’s walnut finish with black dial.
 He opts for darker tones in dressing and wanted a style that complemented his outfits.
 To the say the least, he’s more simple and able to make quick decisions (yay for the over-thinker in me) so purchased the Hyde.

 I don’t know too much about the inner mechanics of what makes a good watch but having this one for over 3 months and not facing any problems with the clasp, battery, scratches on the dial or overall finish of the wood I can say it lives up to the price tag.
 There is more information about the materials used on the Jord website.

-If you do check out Jord wood watches online (and believe me you WILL want to check out the new Cassia series) lemme know in the comments which one you’re eyeing from the collection!
+If you do check out Jord wood watches online let me know in the comments, which one you’re eyeing from the collection.